 The cons far outweigh the pros here.
-That being said, we still can’t call Paid Social Media Jobs a scam.
-It’s a product which teaches the ins and outs of social media jobs.
+That being said, we still can’t call Paid Social Media Jobs a scam, or rather, it’s not entirely a scam.
+It’s a product that teaches the ins and outs of social media jobs.
 It does share information and is not really robbing you of your money.

 Looking To Work From Home?

-It can provide you location and time-freedom just in time if you put in the work and efforts.
-The income potential is also huge and it can potentially replace your day job.
+It can provide you with location and time-freedom just in time if you put in the work and effort.
+The income potential is also huge, and it can potentially replace your day job.
 If you’re up for it and would like to make a change for the better, definitely give it a go.